 When I am not talking to my plants or writing about them, I am working in the biotech field at a small biotech company involved in discovering new drugs to treat various kinds of cancer.

-I invite you to visit my Picasa website featuring photos of Calochortus, wildflowers and orchids (as well as Cacti and who knows what else) from our various adventures
+I invite you to visit my Flickr website featuring photos of Calochortus.

 as well as Ron Parson's Flowershots website that features photos of Calochortus, wildflowers, orchids and various other flowering plant families